Best short hairstyles for men | Image: Ahmad Ebadi

 8. 4 Back and Sides

 Not every short back and sides haircut has to cling tightly to the crown.
 Instead of a buzz cut or undercut, ask your barber for a 4 back and sides cut, which keeps things uniformly short in length, but not too short.
-This cut also leaves plenty of room to play with texture and style.
+In essence, this is the perfect example of a textbook corporate hairstyle and in my time working at inner-city and CBD barbershops, I executed thousands of these cuts.
+The 4 in the name refers to the #4 clipper guard that is used on the back sides, which roughly equates to around 13mm in length.

 How to Achieve a 4 Back and Sides